shrutikapoor08/react-coding-interview-questions/README.md

 6. Create a form that gathers user's data and sends it to server.
 7. Create a tic tac toe game.
 8. Create a slideshow type app.
 The data of slides could be given.
 It contains an image url, and the title of the slide.
 Left and Right navigation buttons are needed.
+9. Create a form app that has a different state of UI when a field is selected, has value or is visited.
+(Uses onFocus, onBlur events)
+10. Create a ticker that increments value ever second.
+11. Create an app that allows user to click a button 5 times, and times them out afterwards.
+12. Create an app that uses debouncing / throttling.

 ## Sample Mocks
 ![image](https://user-images.githubusercontent.com/2525914/131922900-cf52c243-6ef5-4cc9-9b11-d35e0f9cde6d.png)